stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 collector has multiple configuration options and focuses on throughput over latency making it an interesting choice to experiment with.

+All 4 garbage collectors serve different purposes, none are antiquated or only exist for legacy purposes.
+The default _G1_ implementation has most general applicability, we will see that for our use-case the _Parallel_ implementation has the best performance.
+While the _Serial_ implementation may target smaller systems, it is still considered a generic throughput oriented implementation and is the default choice for the Java 21 GraalVM compiler from Oracle.
+The _Z_ implementation is still in development tuning, and targets large-scale heap sizes and cores available in the top end hardware available today.

 ## Forced Parallelized Builds using Sub-Projects

 SBT will concurrently compilation and many projects won't require intrusive refactoring to allow compiler multithreading.